vaibhav164/ToDoApp/README.md

 # FlexBox:-

-1. FlexBoxs inside a view are diviede ther area in ratios as per their assign sizes.
+1. FlexBoxs inside a view divide the area in ratios as per their assign sizes.
-2. When we have a multiple line content `alignItems` propert works for each line item specificaly. to align complete content use `alignContent`.
+2. When we have a multiple line content `alignItems` property works for each line item specificaly. to align complete content use `alignContent`.
 3. `alignContent` works only when have wraping of the content using `flexWrap` .
    !["FlexBox"](./assets/images/Flex.png "FlexBox")